 Several hormonal diseases in dogs cause canine alopecia.
 They include:

-Cushing’s disease (hyperadrenocorticism) is a condition caused by a long-term exposure to high levels of corticosteroids, either due to medication or over-production of the hormones because of, in most cases, malfunctioning of the pituitary gland.
+Canine Cushing’s disease (hyperadrenocorticism) is a condition caused by a long-term exposure to high levels of corticosteroids.
+It may be either due to medication or over-production of the hormones because of, in most cases, malfunctioning of the pituitary gland.

 Cushing’s disease in dogs causes symmetric hair loss over the body.
 Other symptoms associated with this disease is a sagging pot belly, frequent urination, and appetite gain.

-Hypothyroidism in dogs is the most common cause of dog hair loss which is bilateral and symmetrical without itching.
+Hypothyroidism in dogs is the most common cause of dog hair loss.
+The hair loss is bilateral and symmetrical without itching.
 The hair coat is usually thin and hair falls out easily.

 Other symptoms include weight gain (without appetite increase), intolerance of cold weather and exercise, and lethargy.

-Diabetes mellitus (sugar diabetes) is a common immune disorder in dogs.
+Diabetes in dogs is a common immune disorder in dogs.
 Obese dogs and un-spayed female dogs are more prone to the disease.

 Growth Hormone-Responsive Alopecia

-This type of hair loss in dogs is believed to be the result of a deficiency of adrenal hormones.
+This type of hair loss in dogs is the result of a deficiency of adrenal hormones.
 The hair loss caused by this condition is symmetrical and bilateral.
 The condition affects mainly males and it begins around puberty.